malusamayo/Weaver/docs/user-study-instruction.md

 Given a sentence, the model will classify the sentence's stance on combating climate change as 'favor', 'against', or 'none'.

-- Input: "Air pollution is causing respiratory illnesses."
+- Input: "Polar bears are sad because the ice caps are melting"
     - Output: 'favor'
-- Input: "Littering has no impact on the environment."
+- Input: "The education system is setup against the truth of the "climate change""
     - Output: 'against'
 - Input: "Climate change is a pressing issue but it is hard to solve by research"
     - Output: 'none'